hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 # Creating a New Project from Scratch

-This guide creates and runs a Spring Boot project with HotRod persistence.
+This guide creates a Spring Boot project with HotRod persistence from scratch and then runs it.

 You'll need:
 - Java.
 - Maven.
 - A text editor (Notepad will do), or a good IDE such as Eclipse.
 - A running database.
-This example uses PostgreSQL, but can be easily changed to another database.
+This example uses PostgreSQL, but this can be easily changed to another database.

 This guide sets up the Maven project, creates a table in the database, generates the HotRod persistence from it, and then runs a simple application using it.

-For reference, after following all the steps below our working folder will include the files shown below. for simplicity, this guide creates them in the main folder of the project, but you can later change their locations to organize the project in a better way:
+For reference, after following all the steps below our main project folder will include the files shown below.
+For simplicity, this guide creates them in the main folder of the project, but you can later change their locations to organize the project in your preferred way:

 ```bash
 pom.xml                    # The Maven project file